Bibaa Henry and Nicole Smallman: Met PCs jailed for crime scene images

 What the men did was a "betrayal of catastrophic proportions", the sisters' mother said in an impact statement.

-Ms Henry, 46, and Ms Smallman, 27, had been celebrating Ms Henry's birthday at the park in Wembley when they were repeatedly stabbed by Danyal Hussein.
+Ms Henry, 46, and Ms Smallman, 27, had been celebrating Ms Henry's birthday at the park in Wembley, north-west London, when they were repeatedly stabbed by Danyal Hussein.

 Hussain, 19, from Blackheath, was found guilty of murdering them and jailed for a minimum of 35 years in October.